 - In a deep wide plate, pour-in the mixture and then lay down the fish in a manner that the sliced part is facing down (skin should face up).
 Cover and place in the fridge.
 Marinate for 8 to 12 hours.

 - Heat the cooking oil in a pan.
-Fry both sides of the bangus in medium heat until the color turns medium brown.
+Fry both sides of the bangus in medium heat until the color turns medium brown (note: it should take around 5 minutes per side).
 Note: the oil has a tendency to splatter because of the liquid from the marinade.
 Make sure to cover the pan while leaving open a small space for the steam to escape.

 - Serve with spiced vinegar (sinamak).